School Science Lessons

 2. Holding the breast with left hand, use the fingers of the right hand to ease ribs gently away from the flesh.

-3. The remaining bones, except the wishbone, can easily be removed with the fingers by pulling on each bone with one hand and pushing the flesh away with the other.
+3. The remaining bones, except the wishbone, can be removed with the fingers by pulling on each bone with one hand and pushing the flesh away with the other.

 Use a knife if the bone is difficult to remove at the joint end.